 on February 28, 2018

-More than 6 million Americans are not allowed to vote because they have felony convictions.
-Many of these people have successfully served their sentences and completed any probation and parole requirements.
+More than six million Americans are not allowed to vote because they have felony convictions.
+Many convicted felons have successfully served their sentences and completed any probation and parole requirements.
 Yet, they are not allowed the basic rights of citizenship in the United States—the right to vote.

 On Feb.
 1, 2018, U.S. District Court Judge Mark Walker ruled that Florida’s clemency process is unconstitutional.
 In his 43-page opinion, he wrote, “In Florida, elected, partisan officials have extraordinary authority to grant or withhold the right to vote from hundreds of thousands of people without any constraints, guidelines, or standards.
 The question now is whether such a system passes constitutional muster.
 It does not.”